cycfi/q/README.md

 The *q_io* layer provides cross-platform audio and MIDI host connectivity straight out of the box.
 The *q_io* layer is optional.
 The *q_lib* layer is usable without it. *q_io* is used in the tests and examples, but can be easily replaced by other mechanisms in an application.

-You do not install these dependencies by hand. `infra` is Cycfi-owned and ships as a git submodule (clone with `--recurse-submodules`); PortAudio and PortMidi are downloaded automatically by CMake at configure time.
+You do not install these dependencies by hand. `infra` is Cycfi-owned and ships as a git submodule (clone with `--recurse-submodules`); PortAudio and libremidi are downloaded automatically by CMake at configure time.
 See [Setup and Installation](https://cycfi.github.io/q/q/v1.5-dev/setup.html) for the full guide.

 ## Building